 Put these in a pot and simmer until soft (about 10 to 20 minutes)

-Simmer this altogether until it looks like the right consistency for what you are wanting (half an hour to an hour).
+Simmer this all together until it looks like the right consistency for what you are wanting (half an hour to an hour).
 Bottle or use.

 I made the pizza bases, covered them with the chutney, piled bits of bacon on top, covered the lot with my Mozzarella cheese, and baked them until crisp and gooey.
 They disappeared real quick!